 - Standby Condition (powered by AC and battery backup): The LED will be constantly on. - Standby Condition (powered by only battery backup): The LED will flash every 60 seconds... - Alarm Memory Condition: The LED will flash every second during alarm.
 When the alarm condition goes away, the originating alarm unit will flash the LED every 16 seconds until the test/reset button is pressed, thus resetting the alarm. - CO Peak Memory (10 second flash rate), AC powered only.
 Indicates CO greater than 100PPM was detected.
-Press Test button to announce Peak message and clear Peak Memory. - Initiating Alarm condition (1 second flash rate), indicates the unit initiated an alarm. - Trouble Fault/Error mode (1/2 second flash rate), AC powered only.
+Press Test button to announce Peak message and clear Peak Memory. - Initiating Alarm condition: 1 second flash rate during the alarm, which indicates that this unit initiated the alarm. - Error mode: 1/2 second flash rate with chirp every 30 seconds (AC powered only).
 Helps owner locate the mysterious chirping unit - HUSH MODE Condition: The LED will flash every 2 seconds while the alarm is in HUSH mode.